 ⦾ Australian Bureau of Meteorology

-The Australian Bureau of Meteorology provides weather forecast and measurements from a large network of weather stations in Australia.
-This is a community developed weather service and can be downloaded and installed from here.
+The Australian Bureau of Meteorology provides weather forecasts and measurements from a large network of weather stations in Australia.
+This is a community-developed weather service and can be downloaded and installed from here.

 Historical and Personal Weather Stations

 RainMachine uses the weather data observed by weather stations to correct inaccuracies in the weather forecast.
 This is also used as a fallback if no forecast weather services are available.

 If RainMachine doesn't receive any weather forecast or measurements, it will use its own internal weather database based on 30 years of aggregated, location-based data.
 This data is automatically downloaded and saved to your RainMachine during the initial setup after the location is set.